wizeline/relayer/README.md

 `relayer.log(log_level, message)`: This method logs a message, all the messages logged gets written to a specific topic at the end of the request (or RPC call), more on this later.

-When you do a `relayer.emit` the message gets sent immediatly to kafka, but also a copy gets saved for the purpose of log aggregation.
+When you do a `relayer.emit` the message gets sent immediately to kafka, but also a copy gets saved for the purpose of log aggregation.
 When you create the relayer a `logging_topic` needs to be provided, this argument represents a kafka topic where log information gets written, all the messages written by `relayer.emit` and `relayer.log` gets aggregated for every request (or RPC call) and gets written to the specified `logging_topic` on kafka, so it can later be piped to an ELK stack or similar systems.
 This special log message also contains metadata related to the request, such as the timestamp and how long did it take to process the request.

 ### Flask